 As of press time, Mira is available in the Washington D.C., Northern Virginia, and Dallas, and will soon expand across the country via a partnership with a national network of healthcare providers.

 "For those who live in places where we don't have a presence, users can still search for the nearest and least busy urgent cares.
 The goal is to build a national database of walk-in clinics with straightforward upfront pricing so the 30 million uninsured and 56 million underinsured have access to same or next day primary care at an upfront affordable cost," Vuong says.

 Getting Around Traditional Insurance

 Mira caters to the uninsured by helping them navigate the healthcare system the moment they need it.
 "Currently cash patients have to rely mainly on Google for searching for options," Vuong says, adding that patients do also occasionally work with the app ZocDoc for booking.
 "However [ZocDoc] info has no pricing information; we fill in that much-needed gap," Vuong says.
 In focus groups TalktoMira conducted, a majority (70 percent) reported cost of service as their main barrier to healthcare.

 As Hall's subscription-based model proves, cash-driven access like TalktoMira is not the only option for the uninsured.
 Direct primary care like the kind that Redirect Health delivers is another way to get around high premiums.
-It does so by effectively eliminating the administrative costs associated with the middleman, says David Slepak, the CEO of Redirect.
+It does so by effectively eliminating the administrative costs associated with the middleman, says David Slepak, the director of business development at Redirect.
 Doctors who are tired of packed schedules and the administrative headaches involved with the insurance model are only too happy to be a part of subscription or cash-based models, explains Vuong.